Tenants in the USA, despite a moratorium from the authorities, are evicted for non-payment

 It is proved that forced eviction becomes a stain on a person’s reputation and can lead to job loss.
 A recorded court eviction protocol may also hinder the search for new housing.

-“Many are forced to move to worse homes and areas than where they lived before,” Desmond says.
-"Since people evicted during the COVID-19 pandemic have no way to save money for a deposit for other housing, most of them will be on the streets before the crisis subsides."
+“Many are forced to move into worse homes and areas than where they lived before,” Desmond says.
+“With people evicted during the COVID-19 pandemic unable to save up for a deposit on another home, most will end up on the street before the crisis subsides.”

 Those who are still successfully struggling with the risk of eviction, accumulate stress due to the fact that they do not know how they will pay the debt for rent.
 Carla and Ricky Phelan, despite a moratorium that came into effect on March 20, were evicted March 25 from a motel in Springfield, Illinois; The 58-year-old head of the family worked in retail until he suffered a stroke in 2019.
 His 52-year-old wife worked at Subway, but due to quarantine, her working hours were reduced.
 The Land of Lincoln legal counsel petitioned the court, and the judge agreed that the eviction was illegal, so the couple was able to return to the motel two days after she was kicked out.

 Carla says that this experience was “nightmare”.
 But now the family has one more reason for anxiety.
-Every day, a motel representative leaves a bill at the couple's door, summing up all unpaid days - $ 60 each.
-The Phelan couple had previously owed $ 700.
+Every day, a motel representative leaves a bill at the couple's door, adding up all unpaid days - $60 each.
+The Phelan couple previously owed $700.
 Now the amount of debt is growing every day.

-In some parts of the country (usually in cities with strong tenant protection and clear police instructions on how to behave in the event of illegal eviction) the problem is not serious.
-"The environment is directly related to the level of adherence to the rules of the relationship between the landlord and tenant," says Kashauna Hill, executive director of Fair Housing Action Center, which provides free advice and legal services to tenants.
+In some areas of the country (usually cities with strong tenant protections and clear police instructions on how to deal with illegal evictions), the problem is not serious.
+“The situation has a lot to do with the level of compliance between landlords and tenants,” says Kashauna Hill, executive director of the Fair Housing Action Center, an organization that provides free counseling and legal services to tenants.

 Even before the crisis, unscrupulous landlords in New York faced fines of up to $ 1.
 Such measures made homeowners think twice before putting people on the street.
 Tenants whose rights have been violated can contact the police and sue.
 State law states that no one has the right to evict for failure to pay a person who has already lived in a rented building for more than 000 days without a warrant.

-If tenants are faced with injustice in another city where there are no such strict rules, experts recommend contacting the police immediately.
-If you are worried that you may be unlawfully evicted, then when you leave home, take with you mail with your name - as proof that you really live at this address.
-In addition, the tenant can hang a note on the door demanding that the owner of the property provide all information exclusively in writing.
+If tenants encounter injustice in another city where there are no such strict rules, experts recommend immediately contacting the police.
+If you are concerned that you may be illegally evicted, when leaving home, take mail with you with your name on it as proof that you actually live at that address.
+In addition, the tenant can put a note on the door demanding that the owner of the property provide all information exclusively in writing.

 The problem of finding options to counter illegal eviction will soon become even more relevant.
 For example, in Georgia, if the police refuse to obstruct the illegal eviction of tenants, tenants should seek emergency legal assistance, which would likely result in a temporary injunction against the landlord, said Lindsay Siegel, a senior lawyer for the Atlanta Legal Aid Society, which specializes in housing issues.

-While some lawyers are calling for a “freeze” on rent payments in response to the COVID-19 situation, others say that the best solution would be to pay additional benefits from the state.
-Andrew Aurand, Social Research Scientist at the National Low Income Housing Coalition, suggests making a public funding decision to get people to receive an additional $ 600 per week unemployment benefit in August, or emergency benefits to immediately help tenants who are not receiving benefits. unemployment.
+While some lawyers are calling for a rent freeze in response to COVID-19, others say a better solution would be more government benefits.
+Andrew Aurand, a social research specialist at the National Low Income Housing Coalition, is proposing government funding to ensure people receive an extra $600 a week in unemployment benefits in August or emergency supplements to immediately help renters who are not receiving unemployment benefits. unemployment.

 This idea is also supported by apartment owners.
 In a letter to Congress on April 7, the National Council for Multi-Family Housing and the National Association of Homeowners asked for emergency assistance for tenants.